kjelloh/sharedplanetcitizen/docs/README.md

 **Shared Planet Citizen** is an open invitation to grow your part in the larger human experiment — not by having all the answers, but by learning to navigate better.

 It’s about showing up with awareness.
 Owning your influence.
 Asking better questions.
 Taking action that aligns with what matters — while knowing you won’t always get it right.
+Knowing that the future is a betting game.
+Knowing there is only so much you can do.
+But whatever you do or not do matters.

 ---